Unit 8: Linear Programming Problems - Free Study Resources | Boundless Maths

 Solution:

-The constraint x + y ≥ 4 with x - y ≥ 0 in the first quadrant creates an open region extending indefinitely.
-There is no upper bound on x or y values, making it an unbounded feasible region.
+The constraint x + y ≥ 4 with x - y ≥ 0 in the first quadrant creates an open region extending indefinitely, making it an unbounded feasible region.

 Question 5